General Value Function Networks: Experiments in Forecasting

 \section{Experiments in Forecasting}

-In this section, we compare GVFNs and RNNs on two time series prediction datasets, particularly to ask 1) can GVFNs obtain comparable performance and 2) do GVFNs allow for faster learning, due to the regularizing effect of constraining the state to be predictions.
-We investigate if they allow for faster learning both by examining learning speed as well as robustness to truncation length in BPTT.
+In this section, we compare GVFNs and RNNs on two time series prediction datasets, particularly to ask 1) can GVFNs obtain comparable performance and 2) do GVFNs allow for faster learning, due to the regularizing effect of constraining the state to be predictions.\footnote{All code for these experiments can be found at \url{https://github.com/mkschleg/GVFN}} We investigate if they allow for faster learning both by examining learning speed as well as robustness to truncation length in BPTT.

 \paragraph{Datasets}

 We consider two time series datasets previously studied in a comparative analysis of RNN architectures by \cite{bianchi2017anoverview}: the Mackey-Glass time series (previously introduced), and the Multiple Superimposed Oscillator.